deadlydog/PowerShell.GitClean/ReadMe.md

 1. Navigate to <https://www.powershellgallery.com/account/apikeys>, and login if necessary.
 1. Click `Create` to create a new API key for this module.
-1. For the `Key Name` it is a good idea to include the name of your module. e.g. `GitBatch module CI/CD pipeline`
+1. For the `Key Name` it is a good idea to include the name of your module. e.g. `GitClean module CI/CD pipeline`
 1. Ensure the `Push new packages and package versions` scope is selected.
-1. For the `Glob Pattern` enter the name of your module: `GitBatch`
+1. For the `Glob Pattern` enter the name of your module: `GitClean`
 1. Click the `Create` button to create the API key.
 1. Click the `Copy` button on the new API key to copy it to your clipboard, as you will need it for the next section.